wp-plugins/the-casengo-chat-widget/readme.txt

 Lots of companies, small and large, have been using Casengo for a while now.
 Check out these testimonials to find out what they think about our customer support software.

 "We opted for Casengo from day one, as it is a very user-friendly Cloud customer service app with an attractive pricing model.
 Casengo allows us to centralize all customer enquiries - whether through email, chat or social media - in one single inbox.
 This is critical for providing excellent service to our users.
-The Casengo app is plug and play: setting up the account took us hardly two minutes, and installation of the Wordpress Live Chat widget was just as easy."
+The Casengo app is plug and play: setting up the account took us hardly two minutes, and installation of the Wordpress Live Chat widget was just as easy." - Philippe Joly, Yelo

 "We decided to use Casengo mainly because we'd be able to get started right away.
 You hardly need any technical knowledge to get this app running." - Dorians Hofs, Parfumswinkel.nl